Best home insurance companies in Kentucky

 Home insurance coverage options in Kentucky

 If your home is damaged or destroyed by a covered peril, your policy’s hazard insurance is designed to cover it.
-Other standard coverages such as personal property, liability and medical payments are there to provide additional protection.
-However, with the common causes of loss from weather-related disasters in Kentucky, homeowners may want to consider purchasing additional coverages.
+Other standard coverages such as personal property, liability and medical payments to others provide additional protection.
+However, with the common causes of loss from weather-related disasters in Kentucky, homeowners may want to consider purchasing additional coverage.
 These include:

-- Flood insurance: Flood damage is not covered under basic homeowners insurance policies, so you might want to purchase flood insurance as a separate policy.
-Flood insurance is available through the National Flood Insurance Program and from some private insurers.
+- Flood insurance: Flood damage is not covered under standard homeowners insurance policies, so you might want to purchase flood insurance as a separate policy.
+Most likely, your home insurer offers flood insurance underwritten through the federally-backed National Flood Insurance Program (NFIP).
+Several dozen private insurers also offer flood coverage, sometimes with higher limits and better rates than NFIP.
 Some carriers offer a flood insurance endorsement that can be added to your homeowners insurance policy.
+If you live in a federally designated flood zone or have a mortgage, you may be required to purchase flood insurance.
+As the Triple-I indicates, 90% of U.S. natural disasters involve flooding, so this additional coverage is worth considering.

 - Identity theft coverage: Although not a weather-related event, identity theft is becoming more common.
 Adding this endorsement could help you with the costs associated with restoring your stolen identity.